What is a beneficiary? Who will get your super

 Once you name your binding beneficiaries, you'll get a reminder before your nomination runs out.

-And you can change your beneficiaries any time – you don't have to wait for your nomination to run out to update it.
+And you can change your beneficiaries any time – you don't have to wait until we remind you to update it.

 Learn more about how to nominate a beneficiary.